finnickniu/tensorflow_object_detection_tflite/readme.md

             make -j
             ./demo
     ```
-3. If there is a flatbuffers error, build flatbuffers on your desktop, and use its header files and .a lib file, put and replace them into tensorflow_object_detection_tflite/include and tensorflow_object_detection_tflite/lib, respectively.
+3. If there is a flatbuffers error, you should build flatbuffers on your desktop, and use its header files and .a lib file, put and replace them into tensorflow_object_detection_tflite/include and tensorflow_object_detection_tflite/lib, respectively.
 You can check here to know how to build. https://github.com/google/flatbuffers/issues/5569#issuecomment-543777629

 4. Result image